tcibinan/flaxo/README.md

 | GITHUB_TEST_TOKEN | Generated account access token with `repo`, `delete_repo` scopes.
 The access token can be generated in github account developer settings. |
 | GITHUB_REPOSITORY_ID | Repository name to perform travis tests with. |
 | TRAVIS_TEST_TOKEN | Generated using travis cli client access token. |

+## Webpack

+Client-side of the system uses webpack for creating bundle of the user interface.
+It is necessary to have webpack installed locally. *Notice:* It is hardcoded that `node_modules` folder lies right in the root folder of the `client` module. **todo:** Extract `node_modules` folder location into application settings.

 ## Travis integration